voschezang/coding-handbook/systems/relations.md

 **Types of power**

+Note that rules can be set both by a central power and they may emerge from communities.
+Rules can be enforced explicitly (disciplinary) or implicitly - e.g. through surveillance.

 |             | Negative Power       | Positive Power                |
 | ----------- | -------------------- | ----------------------------- |
 | **Focus**   | Obey rules           | Empowerment to achieve goals  |